-Applications for the 2013 Creative Fellowships have now closed.
+Applications for our 2014–15 Creative Fellowships are now closed.

 What is a Creative Fellowship?

 The State Library of Victoria’s Creative Fellowships support creative use and/or development of the Library collections for new work in all areas of enquiry.
 They aim to:

 - promote the State Library as a place and centre for creative activity

 - promote use of collections unique to the State Library of Victoria

 - give fellows the time and space to undertake their work

 - create a community of fellows who can promote the Library and its collections through their work and their advocacy.